MIT-APG/VIView/README.txt

 Some Things to Note
 =======================

-* Always start with a cable element and loads should always be connected with cable elements
+* Always start with a cable element.
+Also, loads cannot be adjacent -- they have to be connected by cables.

 * VIView forces the end of the system to be ground, i.e. V(x = L, t) = 0